ycrc/ycrc.github.io/docs/clusters-at-yale/guides/gpus-cuda.md

 #SBATCH --gres=gpu:p100:1
 ```

-Some codes require double-precision capable GPUs.
+Some applications require double-precision capable GPUs.
 If applicable, you can request any node with a compatible GPU by using the `doubleprecision` feature (e.g. K80, P100 or V100).

 ``` bash
 #SBATCH -C doubleprecision